Usually posts X vs. Y are shallow. This post is not. As the Fibery CEO, I have to switch off the bias. Take this post with a grain of salt.

 🐉 Fibery

-Fibery lacks many features in comparison with ClickUp.
-However, it has the best long-term approach for information organization and can connect many processes due to powerful relations.
-In Fibery you can create deep hierarchies, connect processes, visualize cross-process data from different angles and reflect organization structure as precisely as possible in theory.
+Fibery has the best long-term approach for information organization and can connect many processes due to powerful relations.
+In Fibery, you can create deep hierarchies, connect processes, visualize cross-process data from different angles, and reflect the structure of any organisation as precisely as possible in theory.

-Fibery has a better basis to scale, but lack of features makes it an underdog in this space.
-It’s hard to choose Fibery if you will compare it with ClickUp feature-wise.
+Fibery has a way better basis to scale, but lacks some smaller productivity features.
+It’s hard to choose Fibery if you compare it with ClickUp feature-wise.
 But if you believe in connected organizations, then Fibery will shine.

 Fibery